 Coconut Banana Bread is my new favorite banana bread!
 Adding coconut gives it that tropical twist and takes it to a whole new level of yumminess!
 This quick bread is golden brown on the top and is super moist and flavorful on the inside!

 I politely sat there and eyed the candies until I couldn’t help myself.
 I blurted out, “Can I please have one of those?”
-My dad was horrified that I would ask our friends if I could have a candy.
+My dad was horrified that I would ask our friends if I could have candy.

 The candy was theirs and I quickly remembered what I already know…you don’t ask people if you can have something that belongs to them.
 Let’s just say I got in trouble.
 Okay, it was big trouble and I never asked for anything again!

 Fast forward to a few years ago when I went to visit my friend, Andra.
-Her house smelled amazing and she was just taking a couple loaves of Coconut Banana Bread out of the oven!
+Her house smelled amazing and she was just taking a couple of loaves of Coconut Banana Bread out of the oven!
 Holy cow did I ever want her to share a slice of that warm bread with me!

-Of course I didn’t ask her and I hope I didn’t sit there obviously eying the bread.
-She must have read my mind, or maybe it’s just because she’s super nice, either way she offered me a slice of bread!
+Of course, I didn’t ask her and I hope I didn’t sit there obviously eying the bread.
+She must have read my mind, or maybe it’s just because she’s super-nice either way, she offered me a slice of bread!

 Lucky me!
 That bread was amazing and I don’t even like bananas!

-What I’m loving about Coconut Banana Bread!
+What I’m loving about this Banana Coconut Bread!

 - The coconut really does add a new flavor to ordinary banana bread